cstubben/rMoore/README.md

-The `rMoore` package is a wrapper to the [euPMC](https://github.com/cstubben/euPMC) package and finds publications mentioning a genome project funded by the Gordon and Betty Moore Moore Foundation.
+The `rMoore` package is a wrapper to the [euPMC](https://github.com/cstubben/euPMC) package and finds publications mentioning a genome project funded by the Gordon and Betty Moore Foundation.
 The main function `citations` requires a Moore project table with three columns containing valid Europe PMC search [queries](https://europepmc.org/Help#directsearch).
 An example table from [GBMF521](https://www.moore.org/grants/list/GBMF521) is included in the package or you can load one using `read.xls` in the `gdata` package.